Need help?

 4. What is the difference between container and bag, for ISO rafts?

-There are no differences other than those that affect conservation and ease of stowage.
-In the case of the container, it is a rigid fiber container and in the case of the bag, it is a canvas container.
-The choice between one and the other is generally made based on the space available on board.
+The differences between the two options lie mainly in storage and ease of stowage.
+In the case of the container, a rigid fibre container is used, while in the case of the bag, a canvas container is used.
+The choice between one or the other usually depends, in most cases, on the space available on board.

 5. What is the difference between Package A and Package B, for SOLAS rafts?